oroinc/documentation/commerce/user_guide/products/products/actions_details/manage_brand.rst

 4. Click **Save**.

-The brand has been assigned to the product and should now be available in the front store.
+The brand has been assigned to the product and should now be available in the storefront.

 .. image:: /user_guide/img/products/products/BrandFrontStore.png